PactCoffee/loggins/README.md

 -----------

 - `import`ing components and using `extends` with the CSS must be done with relative paths.
-- Livereload works for pretty much everyting _apart from_ when you add/edit/delete CSS variables
+- Livereload works for pretty much everyting _apart from_ when you add/edit/delete CSS variables (they're loaded in once on the first build)
 - If you need to un-do legacy styles, add an addittional rule to `globals/reset.css`, so we can easily remove them later